Social / Personality

-- Emotion and motivation: emotion regulation, social functions of emotions, self-regulation, goal pursuit, stress and physiology
+- Emotion and motivation: nature of emotions, emotion regulation, social functions of emotions, self-regulation, goal pursuit, self-control

-- Self and social cognition: self-perception and interpersonal perception, perspective-taking and empathy, self-other comparisons
+- Self, identity, and social cognition: self-perception and interpersonal perception, perspective-taking and empathy, self-other comparisons

 - Groups, networks, and organizations: status hierarchies, social power, psychology of war and sociopolitical violence, group dynamics, online social networks

 - Culture, values, and worldviews: moral psychology, culture and belief systems, psychology of religion